vegafoundation/resonance-vega-time-crystal-continuum-2025/whitepaper/vega-time-crystal-continuum_tr.md

 ## 6. Ecosystem Context

-VEGA TIME CRYSTAL CONTINUUM is part of:
+VEGA Time Crystal Continuum is part of:

 - **VEGA** – The operating system of meaning
 - **INŞÆVREN** – Universal creation framework